microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

 * User edits and exports *TF_VAR* Terraform runtime environment variables (1-time edit).
 The variable values are used throughout the deployment.

 * User deploys the Terraform plan which will deploy a GKE cluster and compute instance VM as well as an Azure resource group.
-The Azure resource group is required to host the Azure Arc services such as the Azure Arc enabled Kubernetes cluster, the custom location, the Azure Arc data controller, and the SQL MI database service.
+The Azure resource group is required to host the Azure Arc services such as the Azure Arc-enabled Kubernetes cluster, the custom location, the Azure Arc data controller, and the SQL MI database service.

 * In addition, the plan will copy the *local_ssd_sc.yaml* file which will be used to create a Kubernetes Storage Class backed by SSD disks.
 These disks will be used by Azure Arc Data Controller to create [persistent volume claims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).